 What’s all this about a hybrid board/card game in Sorcerer?

-Sorcerer from White Wizard games is at its core a two-player duelling card game.
+Sorcerer from Wise Wizard games is at its core a two-player dueling card game.
 Similar to many games that came before it, the most famous being Magic The Gathering.

 At the start of the game, players are going to pick one deck from each of the three types; a Character, a Lineage and a Domain.
 They are then going to take the top skill cards off of each deck and mash the rest of the cards together to form a play deck.

 Each player takes a player board where they have a spot to place their deck, track their starting energy, store any omens they earn and track how many actions they have left.
 Action and energy tracking is done using glass beads.
 Three location boards are placed out between the players.
 These are the battlegrounds that this duel will be fought over.
 A player wins by destroying two of the three battlegrounds in play.